turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 *Note: a descriptor array of ConstantBuffer<T> could be supported by some hardware/API (eg. Vulkan) in a limited form even though bindless descriptors are supported, so avoid relying on it too much.*

-The regular slot based binding model can will work alongside the bindless model seamlessly.
+The regular slot based binding model will work alongside the bindless model seamlessly.
 The slot based bindings will always use `space0` implicitly, `space1` and greater should be used for the bindless model.
 Aim to keep space numbers as low as possible.

 ##### Subresources
 Resources like textures can have different views.
 For example, if a texture contains multiple mip levels, each mip level can be viewed as a separate texture with one mip level, or the whole texture can be viewed as a texture with multiple mip levels.
 When creating resources, a subresource that views the entire resource will be created.
 Functions that expect a subresource parameter can be provided with the value `-1` that means the whole resource.
 Usually, this parameter is optional.